sPridmore96/Karma-card-game/README.md

 3 - Invisible, invisible is almost like the card hasn’t been played. the player takes a turn to play it and the card copies the Value and any rule applied to the card underneath it.

-7 - Lower Than, The cluse in the name, this is the only card that when played the following person has to play lower than a 7
+7 - Lower Than, The clues in the name, this is the only card that when played the following person has to play lower than a 7

 8- Miss ago, when played the following person must miss ago. this is also like a 2 in the respect it resets the table Value stack so anything can be played following it.